mannsn/intro-to-programming-2026/lessons/Lesson 06 - CSS Basics.md

 # Cascading Style Sheets (CSS)

-*Cascading Style Sheets*, or CSS, is a programming language that was created to supplement HTML.
+*Cascading Style Sheets*, or CSS, is a style sheet language that was created to supplement HTML.
 As a *style sheet language*, CSS is the code that explains how a markup language, like HTML, should be presented.
 When used alongside HTML on a web page, CSS can add a variety of formatting, design, and style details.

 # Lessons
 You can either use the written Odin Project lessons or the video lessons in Scrimba.